krateoplatformops/oasgen-provider/docs/cheatsheet.md

    kubectl create namespace gh-system
    ```

-2. Store your OAS as a ConfigMap: (In this example, we use a sample OAS for GitHub repositories stored in `samples/cheatsheet/assets/repo.yaml` of this repository)
+2. Store your OAS as a ConfigMap:
+In this example, we use a sample OAS for GitHub repositories stored in `samples/cheatsheet/assets/repo.yaml` of this repository.
    ```bash
    kubectl create configmap repo --from-file=samples/cheatsheet/assets/repo.yaml -n gh-system
    ```

 ### Step 3: Create RestDefinition for GitHub Repositories

-In order to create a RestDefinition for GitHub repositories, you need to define the resource group, resource kind, and the verbs that the controller will support.
+In order to create a RestDefinition for GitHub repositories, you need to define the `resourceGroup`, `kind`, and the verbs that the controller will support.
 The `oasPath` should point to the ConfigMap containing your OAS.
-You can learn more about the `RestDefinition` resource [here](README.md#restdefinition-specifications).
+You can learn more about the `RestDefinition` resource [here](../README.md#restdefinition).

 ```bash
 cat <<EOF | kubectl apply -f -